lreiner/Whatsapp-Message-Spammer/README.md

 ```
 $ git clone https://github.com/re-invent/Whatsapp-Message-Bot
 ```
-When you fork a project in order to propose changes to the original repository, you can configure Git to pull changes from the original, or upstream, repository into the local clone of your fork.
+When you fork a project in order to propose changes to the original repository, you can configure Git to pull changes from the original, or upstream, repository into the local clone of your fork.</br >
 [Click here to see how to keep a fork synched](https://help.github.com/articles/fork-a-repo/)